thedigicraft/Atom.CMS/README.md

 This is the repository for The Digital Craft's AtomCMS from the Developing a Dynamic Website from Start to Finish series.

 The AtomCMS was created for learning purposes.
-The Digital Craft relies soley on funds from [donations] (http://www.thedigitalcraft.com), [YouTube ads] (http://youtube.com/thedigicraft), and [private lessions] (http://www.thedigitalcraft.com/private-training).
+The Digital Craft relies solely on funds from [donations] (http://www.thedigitalcraft.com), [YouTube ads] (http://youtube.com/thedigicraft), and [private lessions] (http://www.thedigitalcraft.com/private-training).

 > Original Branch (1.0):
 > The Original branch is for the first set of videos which had ended premature.